Emerging Business Seminar Series

 Structured properly, these consulting relationships can add tremendous value to your business.
 Structured improperly, these relationships can bring about disastrous results.
 One common mistake – treating someone as an independent contractor when they should have been an employee under federal and state law – can lead to significant liability for both you and your company.

-Snell & Wilmer invites you to the next program in the Emerging Business Seminar SeriesTM where partners Brian J. Burt and Joshua R. Woodard will discuss structuring consulting relationships.
+Snell & Wilmer invites you to the next program in the Emerging Business Seminar SeriesTM where partners Brian J. Burt and Jennifer R. Yee will discuss structuring consulting relationships.

 Topics for this complimentary seminar will include, among others: